juanpc2018/Macbook-Pro-2013-Early-problems/README.md

 with a Damaged 650M
-the only way to activate intel GPU, in older OSX that does Not require the 650M, is connecting an HDMI cable to a TV turned-on, close the lid, open the lid, unplug the HDMI cable,
+the only way to activate intel GPU, in older OSX that does Not require the 650M, is connecting an HDMI cable to a TV turned-on, wait for OSX to load "usually keyboard backlight turns-on", close the lid, open the lid, unplug the HDMI cable,